code406/project_goose/README.md

 # Project Goose
 Task for PPROG in UAM.
-A simple conversational-adventure game to play in Linux terminal.
+A simple conversational-adventure game built in C to play in Linux terminal.

 ## Developers